atlassian-archive/landkid/TESTING.md

 In this repository:

-1. Create your own copy of `cypress.env.json` - the file is `.gitignore` but maake sure it is not committed by mistake.
+1. Create your own copy of `cypress.env.json` - the file is `.gitignore` but make sure it is not committed by mistake.
 2. Ask access to the folder `Landkid credentials for testing` in LastPass
-3. Fill the environment variables required
+3. Fill out the environment variables required

 ```
 {
     "BITBUCKET_APP_PASSWORD": "bitbucket app password",
-    "LANDKID_SESSION_ID": "landkid.sid cookie from https://atlassian-frontend-landkid.dev.services.atlassian.com/current-state/",
+    "LANDKID_SESSION_ID": "landkid.sid cookie from https://atlassian-frontend-landkid.dev.services.atlassian.com/current-state/, this is used by circleCI",
+    "LANDKID_DEV_SESSION_ID"; "this is used in the local dev loop, use the LANDKID_SESSION_ID value to test a dev deployment locally otherwise use the landkid.sid cookie in your local instance of landkid",
+    "LANDKID_DEV_URL": "https://atlassian-frontend-landkid.dev.services.atlassian.com/current-state/ to test a dev deployment or https://[basurl]/current-state for local testing",
-    "CUSTOM_TOKEN": "token for specific endpoints"
+    "CUSTOM_TOKEN": "token for specific endpoints - use the HASHED_CUSTOM_TOKEN"
 }
 ```